raganwald-deprecated/homoiconic/2010/04/modal_interface.md

 ![Rubber Band][band]

 Keyboard modifier keys and mouse buttons are good examples of rubber-band modes: As soon as you release them, the special behaviour stops.
 These kinds of things are easy to understand.
 The caps lock key is a good example of a mode that is annoying because it isn't a rubber-band mode.
-Dragscroll mode in this demo is a rubber-band mode: As soon as you stop dragging the image and release the mouse button or lift your finger, you return to the normal behaviour.
+Panning mode in this demo is a rubber-band mode: As soon as you stop dragging the image and release the mouse button, you return to the normal behaviour.

 The demo solves the problem by making "panning" a rubber-band mode.
-Here's how to pan the image: Hold your mouse button or finger down on the image without moving.
-After a few seconds, the image shakes signaling you can drag it around .
-Pan the image without releasing the button or lifting your finger and the image pans around within the viewport.
-Release the button or lift your finger when you are done.
+Here's how to pan the image: Hold your mouse button down on the image without moving.
+After a few seconds, the image shakes signaling you can drag it around.
+Pan the image without releasing the button, and the image pans around within the viewport.
+Release the button when you are done.
 You are now back in "navigation" mode and can swipe to your heart's content.

 ![iPhone Home Screen][home]

 > The hold and shake behaviour was inspired by the behaviour of the iPhone's home screen: When you hold your finger down on an icon, after a delay all the icons start jiggling.
 You are now in edit mode and can re-arrange the icons.
 This is not a rubber-band mode, so on the iPhone's home screen you have to tap the home button to return to the normal mode.
 But I like the hold and shake, because the shaking implies movement.

-Like gestures, there are no visual affordances suggesting that swiping or holding your finger down does anything.
+Like gestures, there are no visual affordances suggesting that swiping or holding the mouse button down does anything.
 After you have done so, the sliding image or shaking image give you some feedback, so this kind of interface represents an extreme tradeoff between functionality and discoverability.
 But it is an option to consider for metaphors that are naturally spatial.

 **implementing the modal interface**